 This is the third Victorian Eel Fishery Management Plan following those declared in 1995 and 2002.
 The purpose of the Victorian Eel Fishery Management Plan (the Plan) is to build on the progress made in the previous two plans and ensure that the fishery remains viable, profitable and sustainable for all users of the resource.
 The Plan will be in effect for 5 years pending the results of a review process outlined in section 6.

-The development and implementation of the Plan is a collaborative process between Fisheries Victoria working with Aboriginal Victorians and stakeholders to achieve the objectives of the Plan.
+The development and implementation of the Plan is a collaborative process between Fisheries Victoria, the commercial eel fishing industry and other stakeholders to achieve the objectives of the Plan.

-Fisheries Victoria appreciates the strong interest by stakeholders and Aboriginal Victorians to contribute to the management of the resource.
+Fisheries Victoria appreciates the strong interest by stakeholders and Aboriginal Victorians, through participation in the development of this plan, to contribute to the management of the resource.

 In addition to taking wild eels for sale, the Victorian commercial fishery also takes juveniles from the wild and on-grows them within confined lakes and impoundments (culturing) before harvesting them as adults.
 The commercial eel fishery is a relatively small but important export fishery for the State.
 While affected by environmental conditions including prolonged drought, annual production has exceeded 300 tonnes worth $3-4 million.
 The catching and processing sectors can employ up to 70 people across Victoria in a good season.
 The eel fishery is also prized by a small number of recreational anglers who recognise their excellent eating qualities.